Love Again (Cedric Gervais song): Background and release

 After the success of Summertime Sadness, recorded by US singer Lana Del Rey, Gervais signed to Interscope Records and its sister label Polydor (UK), who both also released Summertime Sadness.
 Written and recorded by Ali Tamposi, the song was co-produced by Gervais, Carlos Cid, Jef Martens and Daniel Omelio.

 The song was released on worldwide digital retailers on 14 October 2014.
 Promoting the song, an audio video uploaded by Interscope was released on 15 October 2014.
 On 24 November 2014, an extended version of the song was released on Beatport via Polydor (UK).
-On 9 October 2014, the song premiered on Sirius XM's BPM which was solicited by Interscope.
+On 9 October 2014, the song premiered on SiriusXM's BPM which was solicited by Interscope.
 In an interview on Y100 Miami, Gervais said he would perform Love Again live at the Electric Daisy Carnival in Miami, Florida (15 June 2014).
 He also performed Summertime Sadness at the Carnival.
 During an interview with Y100 Miami, Gervais explained about the record: "This is the first single off of my deal with Interscope Records which I'm very excited about [...] to be part of the team, [i]t's a great label and [...] it's featuring Ali Tamposi [...] she's an amazing song-writer."

 On the set of the music video, Tamposi explained the background and meaning of the song: "I wrote this song in ... one of those dark moments in a relationship with someone with somebody that I felt that would ... bring us, jolt us back together, it's a sensitive subject."
 She explained the concept of the video in the "Making of" video uploaded by Interscope Records, saying that she had the dream of the music video, seeing herself as a little child.
 Gervais also discussed his production of the song: “When I produce a song, the first thing that I look for is obviously the lyrics and meaning of the song, but what I was taken by was Ali’s voice in the song.
 I felt the song the first time I heard it… the lyrics, her voice, everything was just on point.”
 On 1 January 2015, the song was released in various countries worldwide via Polydor (its Australian release was on 23 January 2015).
 In Italy, the song was sent to Mainstream radio on 14 November 2014.